wrenfannin/ReadyOrNotModding/README.md

 # ReadyOrNotModding
-A selection of mods for void interactive's ready or not all mods in the .pak format are free for anyone to use, likewise with models in the .fbx format all models are NOT mine so they cannot be used in all situations
+Mods for the game ready or not, not all models are textured or finished, .pak files will be the most complete